shoaibalisaifi/CO2VOCMonitoring/README.md

 -   MQTIZER
 - MQTTLENS

-How to use it
+Instructions

-First of all, clone this repository, then you need to start a Docker to start up a docker instance of Nuclio, with the command:
+ Clone this repository, then you need to start a Docker to start up a docker instance of Nuclio, use this command on nuclio:

 `$ sudo docker run -p 8070:8070 -v /var/run/docker.sock:/var/run/docker.sock -v /tmp:/tmp nuclio/dashboard:stable-amd64`

-And to start up a docker instance of RabbitMQ, with the command:
+And to start up a docker instance of RabbitMQ, use the following command:

 `$ sudo docker run -p 9000:15672 -p 1883:1883 -p 5672:5672 cyrilix/rabbitmq-mqtt`